-Already, millions of barrels of tar sands oil have been extracted from under the Canadian wilderness, producing three to four times more greenhouse gas emissions than conventional oil extraction and using enough natural gas every day to heat six million Canadian homes.
+Already, millions of barrels of tar sands oil have been extracted from under the Canadian wilderness, producing three to four times more greenhouse gas emissions than conventional oil extraction and using enough natural gas every day to heat three million Canadian homes.
 Add to this the mass deforestation the project is causing and it becomes clear that the tar sands must be shut down if we are serious about tackling disastrous climate change.
 In fact, leading climate scientist James Hansen has stated that runaway climate change will be inevitable if tar sands extraction is allowed to continue as planned.
 Unsurprisingly, tar sands development has been labelled “the Most Destructive Project on Earth“.
 More climate facts »

 Effects on Indigenous communities